coffeesnakes/mastermind/README.md

 # Mastermind: break the hidden code!

 Mastermind is a code-breaking game.
-The objective is to guess a secret code consisting of a series of 4 colored pegs (numbers in this case).
+The objective is to guess a secret code consisting of a series of 4 colored pegs (or numbers).
 Each guess results in feedback narrowing down the possibilites of the code.
-Victory is achieved by cracking the code before 10 guesses.
+Can you crack the code?

+Mastermind allow users to:
+- Develop strategies to most efficiently decipher the code
+- Submit scores to the database, comparing time and number of guesses to compete for the top 20!
+- Choose game difficulty
+- Check out your competition by viewing the High Scores page.

 ## My Other Games